Azade Kӧker

 Work Description

-The sprawling photographic collage Istanbul I is made from hundreds of photographs.
-Köker digitally adds small figures or animals onto a selection of photos, and then prints and cuts the images into different pieces.
+Azade Köker explores identity and a sense of belonging in her work, often depicting analogies of cities, multiculturalism, environmental disasters, power structures and borders.
+Istanbul, her home, offers rich subject matter given its history at the crossroads of Europe and Asia, and being a former capital of both Christian and Islamic empires.
+With a population twice that of London, Istanbul has in Köker’s lifetime witnessed a radical redevelopment.
+This transformation is depicted in the cityscape images she creates, such as Istanbul I, a panorama of the city’s landmarks, the domes and the minarets that dominate the old city’s skyline, in juxtaposition with the new skyscrapers that are evidence of the new megalopolis.
+The sprawling, vast photographic collage is made from hundreds of photographs prepared by Köker, who then digitally adds small figures or animals onto a selection of photos, then prints and cuts the images into separate pieces.
 She applies delicate, transparent paper, bringing together different sections and imagery to create the whole collage.
 From afar, the pieces resolve as a unified image, and upon closer inspection, it becomes clear that each photograph has been carefully cut into the shape of human figures.
-She creates images of nature and cities inhabited by traces of human intervention, which she then deconstructs through repeating patterns on the surface.
-Through this layering and reworking of the surface, Köker disrupts the legibility of the image and denotes the similarities between her process and the traditional application of painting.
+Through this layering and reworking of the surface, Köker disrupts the perfection and legibility of the represented image and denotes the similarities between her process and the traditional application of painting, particularly in defining what it means to be a painter in a hyper accelerated era.

 Artist Biography